 20 Dec What to Like About Eliminating Likes

-It’s been one month since Instagram started rolling out their test of hiding likes in the United States.
+It’s been one month since Instagram started rolling out their test of eliminating likes in the United States.
 This is a huge move for Instagram, the second most popular social media platform in the world, only to Facebook, who just happens to own them.
 And with this test, they’ve received an incredible amount of backlash from influencers and celebrities alike who question the app’s claim that this move is meant to improve the mental health of Instagram users.

 Now that the dust has settled and the topic of Instagram eliminating likes is no longer #trending, I figured it was the perfect time to give some perspective on this matter.